APPLICATION FAQs

 How do I stay on your approved vendor list?

-First, clients need to select you often enough to make it worthwhile to keep a place on the list.
-Second, everything that got you on the list in the first place remains intact.
-Third, send us your new COI every year when you renew your insurance (we send you an email reminder).
-Last, we may have some special expectations of vendors depending upon the type of vendor (read next question).
+Clients need to select you often enough to make it worthwhile to keep a place on the list.
+And everything that got you on the list in the first place remains intact.
+Last, send us your new COI every year when you renew your insurance (please sent this up with your agent).
+We have special expectations of vendors depending upon the type of vendor (see next question).

 Do you have special expectations of certain vendors?